 You can enjoy a drink or two at the town’s many unassuming bars at night.
 There’s always something going on in the music scene, from hip-hop to techno to dance parties and some art shows.

 So, are you looking for a great party?
 Or, a laid-back and fun place to meet new friends!
 Or maybe you’re just passing through town on your way to another destination?

-Regardless of the occasion, you won’t be settled for long before you’re leaving with more friends than when you arrived.
+Regardless of the occasion, you won’t be settled for long before leaving with more friends than when you arrived.
 It’s like being at a party that never ends.

 Kyle Kroeger is the Founder and Owner of ViaTravelers.com.
 He is a full-time traveler and entrepreneur.
 Kyle started ViaTravelers.com to help travelers experience a fully immersive cultural experience as he did initially living in Italy.
 He’s a converted finance nerd and Excel jockey turned world wanderer (and may try to get lost on purpose).
 After visiting 12 countries and 13 national parks in a year, he was devoted to creating and telling stories like he’d heard.